 Dry skin vs. dehydrated skin

-Dehydrated skin, however, is not a skin type; it is a temporary skin condition which any skin type may contract.
-Whether a person has dry, normal, oily or combination skin, if exposed to the right environmental and lifestyle factors – skin dehydration ensues.
+Dehydrated skin, however, is not a skin type; it is a temporary skin condition of a lack of water.
+Whether a person has dry, normal, oily or combination skin, if exposed to the wrong environmental and lifestyle factors – skin dehydration ensues.
+Having said that, people with dry skin are much more prone to also have dehydrated skin.

 The root cause is the most important distinction between a dry skin type and a dehydrated skin condition.
 A person having a dry skin type has an underlying genetic predisposition e.g. treatment will need to be tailored to treat dryness throughout their lifetime.
 However a person suffering from a dehydrated skin condition has one or several lifestyle factors causing dehydration e.g. once the causing factors are identified when corrected, skin dehydration is reversed.